 How to Defend Yourself

-Now that you know the playbook, here’s how to use that knowledge as a shield.
-You don’t need to become suspicious of everyone.
+Now that you know the playbook, here is how to use that knowledge as a shield.
+You do not need to become suspicious of everyone.
 You just need to pause and ask the right questions when a decision feels oddly easy.

 -

 Separate the person from the offer.
-If you really like the salesperson, that’s a red flag, not a green one.
-Cialdini’s advice: ask yourself whether you’d still want the product if someone you didn’t like was selling it.
+If you really like the salesperson, that is a red flag, not a green one.
+Ask yourself whether you would still want the product if someone you did not like was selling it.
 Judge the deal, not the dealer.

 -